-Police also have the discretion to issue you with a penalty notice with a fine of $300 for a larceny offence if the value of the goods stolen is less than $300.
+Police also have the discretion to issue you with a penalty notice, with a fine of $300, for a larceny offence if the value of the goods stolen is less than $300.

-A larceny is the act of taking and moving the property of another person without their consent, with the intent of permanently depriving the owner of the property.
+Larceny is the act of taking and moving the property of another person without their consent, with the intent of permanently depriving the owner of the property.
 It is the most basic and the least serious of the offences that encompass theft offences.

-To be found guilty of an offence of Larceny in NSW the police must prove the following elements:
+To be found guilty of an offence of larceny in NSW, the police must prove the following elements:

 - There is property that belongs to someone other than you;